 Other lawsuits against the pharmaceutical make similar claims.

 Filing a Nexium Lawsuit?
-Get Free a Legal Claim Review
+Get a Legal Claim Review

 If you have been taking Prevacid, Prilosec, or Nexium on a regular basis and have developed kidney-related health issues, dementia, or any other serious side effect, first make sure you're getting the medical care you need.
 You also may be able to recover for the injuries you have suffered, including ongoing medical costs and the general suffering that accompanies these types of health problems.
-Have an injury lawyer familiar with these cases review your claim at absolutely no charge.
+Have an injury lawyer familiar with these cases review your claim today.

 Contact a qualified product liability attorney to make sure your rights are protected.